Loading...

 Our position

-Status: The PCAOB has delayed action on the proposed NOCLAR standard for this year after strong feedback from audit firms and stakeholders, including the PICPA.
+Status: The PCAOB has delayed action on the proposed NOCLAR standard after strong feedback from audit firms and stakeholders, including the PICPA.

 • Outreach to U.S. Rep. Brian Fitzpatrick to schedule a meeting - July 9, 2024